 Host a haunted house for the community, with a science lab themed room.
 Invite other school clubs to contribute a room of their own.
 Use spooky science ideas collected by ACS ChemClub.

 - Science Sweets

 Put Valentine’s Day, Halloween, or Christmas-colored M&M's (or your school colors if available) in decorative test tubes.

 - Finals/AP Test Survival Kits

-Kits could include a bottle of water or juice, a granola bar, pens/pencils, gum, jokes, inspiration messages, etc.
+Kits could include a bottle of water or juice, a healthy snack, pens/pencils, gum, jokes, inspirational messages, etc.